Thanks for visiting.

 Poorly made photographs don’t improve with age.
 Be a ruthless editor.

 So have a look around my projects, particularly the street images.
 Some of these are award winners and believe it or not some people have paid me for prints.
 I love to talk about how and why a particular photograph was made.
-So feel free to contact me about a workshop or just to have a conversation.
+So feel free to contact me about a tutoring session or just to have a conversation.
 The best way to reach me is through the contact page on this site.